-(4) The inauguration of programs where state judges, both trial and appellate, can meet with one another on a regional basis, sharing their experiences and addressing themselves to common problems.
+(4) The inauguration of programs where state judges, both trial and appellate, can meet with one another on a regional basis, sharing their experiences and standards relating to the administration of criminal justice.

 (5) The development of national and regional programs devoted to the improvement of the law in areas particularly sensitive and of great public concern as, for example, in the field of juvenile delinquency.